Table of Contents

 Trend # 1: Technology Has Invaded the Bathroom

 Consider a Digital Showering System…with smart features like a warm-up mode, a timer, and a way to pause water flow.
-And you know you’ve always wanted an LCD TV in the door!
 Remote control is becoming common in the bathroom…TV, stereo, windows and window treatments are easily controlled.
 There are smartphone apps for everything.

 Heated floors are common these days.
 It is actually more cost-effective that most methods of heating.